1. What are the power requirements for my glovebox system?

 3. Do I need a ventilation/exhaust connection for my glovebox?

 Yes.
 You will need to connect the common vent line to an exhaust connection in your lab.
 The common vent line connects all of the exhausts for the entire glovebox system into one connection at the top of the system.
 This is a 1.5” pipe connection labeled VENT at the top of the system, typically located behind the antechamber.

 4. What kind of inert gases do I need to run my system?

 You will need either nitrogen or argon at a purity of less than 10 ppm oxygen and moisture to operate the system.
 You will also need regeneration gas (3-5% hydrogen balance nitrogen or argon) for the regeneration process.
 A quality of 99.995% or better is required to operate the system correctly.

-5. How much regeneration gas do I need and do I need to leave it connected all of the time?
+5. How much regeneration gas do I need, and do I need to leave it connected all the time?

 You will need 1 standard cylinder of regeneration gas to start the system.
 One regeneration consumes half a tank of regeneration gas.
 You will most likely only regenerate your system once every 3-6 months and you can disconnect the regeneration gas when not in use.

 6. Do I need a regulator to run my glovebox?

 You will need a regulator to run your system.
 The regulator will need to deliver between 60 – 80 PSI of gas pressure at a flow rate of 200 l/min.
 The regulator will need to have a 3/8” hose barb connection and should be equipped with a shut off valve.
 Please see your installation requirements for details.